getgauge/docs.gauge.org/quickstart.rst

 java.properties
 """""""""""""""

 This defines configurations for java runner plugin.
-See `configuration <configuration.md>`__ for more details.
+See :doc:`configuration` for more details.

 Ruby
 ^^^^